 Epistaxis

-Triage questions
+Triage Questions

-Question 1: Has the bleeding stopped?
+Question 1: Has the Bleeding Stopped?

 Yes:

-- Take a history: determine laterality and volume, preceding trauma, predisposing factors, any recurrence and/or previous treatment or admissions, any red flag features?
+- Take a history: determine laterality and volume, preceding trauma, predisposing factors, any recurrence and/or previous treatment or admissions, any red flag features

-- Offer topical Naseptin TDS or QDS for 10 to 14 days (unless peanut allergy) then discharge home with safety net advice
+- Offer topical Naseptin TDS or QDS for 10 to 14 days (unless peanut allergy), then discharge home with safety net advice

 No: Go to Question 3.

-- Consider referral to ENT casualty or rapid access clinic and/or semi-elective discussion with ENT registrar if epistaxis is recurrent or complex, or patient is very frail, or there have been multiple emergency presentations despite Naseptin cream; also beware of any red flag symptoms and signs
+Consider referral to ENT casualty or rapid access clinic and/or semi-elective discussion with ENT registrar if epistaxis is recurrent or complex, or patient is very frail, or there have been multiple emergency presentations despite Naseptin cream; also beware of any red flag symptoms and signs.

 No:

-- Apply firm and constant pressure for a minimum of 15 to 20 mins to the anterior nares (Hippocratic or Trotter’s method)
+- Apply firm and constant pressure for a minimum of 15 to 20 minutes to the anterior nares (Hippocratic or Trotter's method)

-- Adjuncts to first aid include applying an ice pack to the nape of neck or forehead, and tranexamic acid (if no significant co-morbidities); reversal of anti-coagulation should be considered in unremitting bleeding but not before adequate first aid has been attempted
+- Adjuncts to first aid include applying an ice pack to the nape of neck or forehead, and tranexamic acid (if no significant comorbidities); reversal of anticoagulation should be considered in unremitting bleeding, but not before adequate first aid has been attempted

 - Ensure adequate IV access and resuscitation, if appropriate